 - Course Development Grants – support to develop experimental modules or new courses that pursue creative approaches to teaching and learning

-- Confidential Consulting Services – course and syllabus consultations, classroom observations, student evaluation consultations, practice teaching sessions, Presentation Consultations
+- Confidential Consulting Services – course and syllabus consultations, classroom observations, student evaluation consultations, practice teaching sessions

-- Support for Research – effective presentations, educational components of grants, program evaluations, scholarship on teaching & learning
+- Support for Research – educational components of grants, program evaluations, scholarship on teaching and learning

 - Career Planning – programs and resources to help launch and develop professional careers

-- Teaching & Learning Resources – publications and online resources addressing a wide range of topics
+- Teaching and Learning Resources – publications and online resources addressing a wide range of topics

-- Community – programs and initiatives bringing together faculty, graduate students and postdocs from across the disciplines
+- Community – programs and initiatives bringing together faculty, postdocs, graduate students, and undergraduates from across the disciplines